“People don’t want to be sold they want to be inspired”

 - Beth Comstock, General Electric CMO

 As managing director, vice president, chief operating officer, chief executive, president and CEO, mindshare and market share are probably some of your top goals.
 Here is a comprehensive guide for you (and your employees) with all the basics of mindshare and market share.
-This guide will give you a competitive advantage so you can leverage marketing, media, and campaigns to increase your mindshare and market share.

 What is Mindshare?